MOST POPULAR DESTINATIONS (Kabul- Bamyan & Band e Amir- Ghazni- Kandahar- Herat- Mazar e Sharif & Balkh district)

 Day 1 Arrival in Kabul

 Pick up by the tour guide and driver.
 Hotel check-in and a short briefing of the tour by the guide.
+Breakfast or lunch if needed.

 Money exchange and going to a tailor shop for the local outfit/shirt.